 This delicious and tangy vinegar doesn’t have any citrus or lemon flavor but brings a punch of tart, fruity flavor that works very well as a substitute for lemon juice in salad dressings.
 Of the various kinds of vinegar, apple cider is milder and works exceptionally well with delicate flavors where you don’t want robust taste competing.

-You can substitute ACV at the same ratio, and the tart and acidic flavor will work well.
+You can substitute cider vinegar at the same ratio, and the tart and acidic flavor will work well.

 Try this Apple Cider Vinaigrette Recipe.